Moneydollar/ClipTone/README.md

 <h2 style="color: red;">DISCLAIMER ⚠️</h2>

 This application is for educational purposes only.
 I (the author) do not condone the use of this application for any illegal activities.
 I am not responsible for any misuse of this application.
-Please support creators by purchasing their products.
 This application is not affiliated with YouTube or any other video-hosting website.
 This software is intended to be used in compliance with the Terms of Use of the video hosting websites.
 I am not responsible for the content you download with this application.